 Natural Baby Skin Care

 A newborn baby is born with wrinkly skin and a protective covering called vernix that naturally peels off during the first week.
 There's no need to rush it, rub it, or treat it with lotions or creams.
-(If baby is born past the due date, this process is likely finished while she is still inside the womb.)
+(If baby is born past the due date, this process is likely finished while they are still inside the womb.)

 Resist the urge to bathe your baby frequently.
 Too-frequent bathing -- more than three times per week during the first year of life -- removes the natural oils that protect baby's skin.
 That may leave baby's skin vulnerable and dry.
 It may also aggravate eczema.

 Except for drool and diaper changes, newborns don't get very dirty.
 Babies aren’t working 9 to 5 and hitting the gym afterward!
 For the first month or so, a sponge bath two or three times a week will keep your baby safely clean.
 In between, simply clean baby’s mouth and diaper area with a little water or cleanser.

 Once-a-week sponge baths (or even less) are best for newborns with the cord still attached.

 Don't use Scented baby products in the early months.
 This can irritate your baby's delicate skin.